SkeloGH/budget_bot/README.md

                - if you want to register a new expense, just put the positive number
                - you can add the concept for your own purposes, I prefer using parens, like: 15 (starbucks)

-10. within a minute you'll get your new balance
+10. Within a minute you'll get your new balance